magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 	Settings in `config.local.php` cannot be changed in the Magento Admin.
 The next section provides an overview of how to change these settings.

-*	Sensitive values, such as payment processor settings, are specified in environment variables which are  available only to people who have at minimum a project reader role with [environment administrator]({{ page.baseurl }}cloud/admin/admin-user-admin.html#loud-role-env) privileges.
+*	Sensitive values, such as payment processor settings, are specified in environment variables.
+Viewing or changing environment variables is restricted to people who have at minimum a project reader role with [environment administrator]({{ page.baseurl }}cloud/admin/admin-user-admin.html#loud-role-env) privileges in your Magento Enterprise Cloud Edition project.

 The following sections provide more detail.